sivaratrisrinivas/hoopla/README.md

 - Merges results from both approaches, sorts by score, and returns top `--limit` results
 - Requires both keyword index (run `keyword_search_cli.py build`) and semantic chunk embeddings (run `semantic_search_cli.py embed_chunks`)
 - Output format matches chunked semantic search with title, score, and description preview
+- **Score Normalization**: `normalize` command performs min-max normalization to scale scores to [0, 1] range using formula `(score - min) / (max - min)`
+  - If all scores are identical, returns all 1.0 values
+  - If no scores provided, prints nothing
+  - Example: `normalize 0.5 2.3 1.2 0.5 0.1` outputs normalized scores with 4 decimal places

 ### GPU/CUDA
 - The CLI runs on CPU by default and avoids initializing CUDA to prevent GPU capability mismatches.